Axial compressor: Stall

-Flow separation occur on the pressure side of the blade.

-Negative stall is negligible compared to the positive stall because flow separation is least likely to occur on the pressure side of the blade.
+Two types of stall are distinguished: positive stall, where flow separation occurs on the suction side of the blade, and negative stall, where it occurs on the pressure side.
+In practice, negative stall is negligible compared to positive stall as flow separation is least likely to occur on the pressure side of the blade.

 In a multi-stage compressor, at the high pressure stages, axial velocity is very small.
 Stalling value decreases with a small deviation from the design point causing stall near the hub and tip regions whose size increases with decreasing flow rates.
 They grow larger at very low flow rate and affect the entire blade height.
-Delivery pressure significantly drops with large stalling which can lead to flow reversal.
-The stage efficiency drops with higher losses.
+Delivery pressure significantly drops with large stalling which can lead to flow reversal, a condition known as compressor surge.
+However, in case of less severe stalling, it is possible for the compressor to remain operational though at a poorer performance, a situation referred to as rotating stall.

-Rotating stalling
+Rotating stall

 Non-uniformity of air flow in the rotor blades may disturb local air flow in the compressor without upsetting it.
 The compressor continues to work normally but with reduced compression.
 Thus, rotating stall decreases the effectiveness of the compressor.

 In a rotor with blades moving say towards right.
 Let some blades receives flow at higher incidence, this blade will stop positively.
 It creates obstruction in the passage between the blade to its left and itself.
 Thus the left blade will receive the flow at higher incidence and the blade to its right with decreased incidence.
 The left blade will experience more stall while the blade to its right will experience lesser stall.
 Towards the right stalling will decrease whereas it will increase towards its left.
 Movement of the rotating stall can be observed depending upon the chosen reference frame.